 Group therapy: Group therapy sessions are held daily and cover a wide range of topics.
 During these sessions, patients meet together and work through current topics and concerns together.
 Rehabilitation groups are held twice a day on a daily basis and recreation groups are held at a minimum of three days per week.

-Family therapy: At Valley Behavioral, we know how crucial family involvement is in order for treatment to be successful.
+Family therapy: At our mental health rehab center, we know how crucial family involvement is in order for rehab to be successful.
 Since a diagnosis of PTSD affects not only you, but your family as well family counseling can be extremely effective.
 During these sessions family member can learn more about what you are going through, while at the same time opening up lines of communicate.
 Family therapy sessions will occur at least once per week, however, additional sessions can occur based on the needs of the patient.

 - Arts and crafts